oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

 3. On the Source Options page, complete the following fields, and then click **Next**:
     * For Source Extract, select **EEAST** from the dropdown.
     * For Trail Name, **ee** should automatically populate the field.
-    * For Generated Source URI, keep as is.

     ![Source Options page](./images/04-03-source-options.png " ")